Fees and Terms

 Of course, I will quote for each project individually.
 However, it's likely that you will need to budget for my fees alongside the fees of others.
 Combined fees (including those to local authorities) of between £4,000 and £6,000 are to be expected for small-project planning stage works; and at least around £3,000 to £7,000 for post-planning costing and or construction information, depending on what you need, which may well include the services of a structural engineer in addition - all depending on the type of project.

 Planning application fees are published on line by all local authorities.
-It's worth knowing that planning approvals may also involve tree or landscape reports, flood risk assessments, ecology reports, and archaeological reports.
+It's worth knowing that planning approvals may also require tree or landscape reports, flood risk assessments, percolation tests and results, ecology reports, and archaeological reports.
 A building report may also be required if your building is listed.
-Fees for each of these types of reports are often between £1000 and £1500.
+Fees for each of these types of reports are often between £1000 and £2000.

 If you employ someone like me to give specification and drawing information to a contractor for costing, then to administer a formal contract between you and him, you would need to allow an additional percentage of the build cost.
 You will also need to allow for Building Regulations fees.
 Each local authority has its own table of fees or you can use a private building control firm.
 The size of the alterations affects the fee you pay.
 If your project involves a Party Wall and your neighbours formally consent to the work, you won't need a party wall surveyor.
 However, if they dissent to the work then you need to consider the appointment of a party wall surveyor.